 SEQUEL WEDDING TRENDS: FROM HOW TO PLAN TO WHAT TO WEAR

-Wednesday, April 14th, 2021 Wedding Ideas, Tips and Inspiration
+January 5th, 2022 Wedding Ideas, Tips and Inspiration

-But if there is one silver lining to this unexpected circumstance is the result of a sequel wedding.
+Sequel weddings are additional wedding ceremonies or celebrations couples plan if they decide—or end up needing—to have more than one ceremony.
 According to Brides, a sequel wedding is “essentially a second ceremony and wedding celebration that takes place after a much smaller or micro wedding on or close to a couple’s originally intended wedding date.”

 Who Should Consider Having A Sequel Wedding?